 Because this is true, the Spirit of God works with us line upon line, command upon command, as our adamic nature is supplanted by the Divine Nature.

-I am not writing such words to puff us up as though we were some great one.
-We have been commanded by the Apostle Paul to make ourselves of no reputation and to take on ourselves the form of a servant, just as our Lord did.
-God will exalt us in due time, just as He did our Lord.
+I am not writing such words to puff us up as though we were great ones.
+We have been commanded by the Apostle Paul to make ourselves of no reputation and to take on ourselves the form of a servant, as our Lord did.
+God will exalt us in due time, as He did our Lord.

-We are not to count that our call to be part of Christ is something to be grasped and exploited in some manner.
+We are not to regard our call to be part of Christ is something to be grasped and exploited in some manner.
 If we do, then we have returned to the religious ambition and boasting of the adamic nature.

-So our calling is nearly unbelievable, but perfectly possible of accomplishment by Him who spoke the universe into existence.
-However, we are going to have to have faith if we are to survive the endless dealings of the Spirit of God as our original nature is supplanted by the Divine Nature.
+So our calling is nearly unbelievable, but perfectly possible to accomplish by Him who spoke the universe into existence.
+However, we must have faith if we are to survive the endless dealings of the Spirit of God as our original nature is supplanted by the Divine Nature.

 Remember, the heart of the operation is that while we retain our identity as a unique personality, we lose our independence as a person separate from Christ.
 We follow the Lamb wherever He goes.